 - There is a hint of startup inertia

 2. Sage SPECTRUM MAX Fly Reel – Sealed Drag Fly Reel For Trout Fishing

 The Spectrum Max by Sage is an attempt to get a sealed drag fly reel for saltwater in the market, which is just as killer as their freshwater ones.
 There are so many things where Sage succeeded in its mission.

 This reel feels pretty solid as soon as you pick it, and you can instantly feel the strength in its construction and the ergonomics of its parts.
 The spool is mid-range with a good backing capacity, and the handle and knob are both large and easy to grab.
 The reel turns smoothly and picks up lines at a decent rate.

 It is lighter in weight than most similar reels and certainly the best sounding.
 The click it produces is loud and crisp, just how I like it.
 The drag adjustment is where this reel shines, with a quarter of the torque force achieved in half a turn.
 But the drag force is where lies an unavoidable problem.
 For a seawater reel, it is just not enough.
 In terms of power, this reel is more suitable for trout fishing.

 - The knob and the handle are ergonomic

 - Mid-range arbor has good capacity and lines retrieval rate

 - The acoustics are great

-- Not enough drag power for seawater fishing
+- Not enough for seawater beasts but good for trout fishing

 3. Orvis Mirage LT Fly Reel – Lightweight Sealed Drag Fly Reel